 You can choose from a variety of mulches, however in the fall, if you are also thinking of aesthetics, you can choose a mulch to complement your fall garden.

-We love Kellogg organic grow mulch, because it has a lovely dark brown color, and when the beds are full with a couple of inches of mulch it looks seasonally warm and ‘fallish’.
+We love Kellogg organic grow mulch, because it has a lovely dark brown color, and when the beds are full with a couple of inches of mulch it looks seasonally rich and ‘fallish’.

 7. Clean the exterior of your house